Parag357/college-website/README.md

-"# simple college website made with html,css,js and bootstrap"
+# simple college website showcasing its visionaries, courses offered, various departments and other basic features of a college.